saadyousuf45/saadyousuf45/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Data Certifications.
+- 🔭 I’m currently working on [Age, Gender and Attire in the wild.](https://github.com/saadyousuf45/Age-Attire-Gender-Detection-and-Classification)
 - 🌱 I’m currently strengthening the basics of data.
 - 👯 I’m looking to collaborate on facial based analytics, such as age estimation, gender classification in the wild.
 - 🤔 I’m looking for help with implementing custom loss functions in object detection algorithms.